 The size of your space is the number one criteria, but other considerations are important.
 If you aren't comfortable with or accustomed to hosting guests, start small by only hosting a few guests or groups of guests and work your way to expansion as years go by if you want to.
 You may find it's too much and you are content with a smaller scale.

 Don't kid yourself, inviting family can be tricky, so proceed with caution.
 Family members can be more difficult because they may have higher expectations of you.
 If someone is normally a little high maintenance, everything intensifies when spending 24/7 together outside their comfort zone.
 Where do you draw the line with inviting family members?
 It's not an easy decision to make.

 If you have a large space, be cautious about mixing groups of guests together.
 Most people aren't comfortable with that kind of plan and you could end up alienating your guests.
-Ask your guests if they prefer to be the only ones visiting you while in your snowbird home.
+Ask your guests if they prefer to be the only ones visiting you at one time while in your snowbird home.
 Error on the side of being conservative.
 Be up front with everyone if you need to mix groups--friends and family as an example, to give them a chance to gracefully bow out.

 Extend your offer